How To Stop Feeling So Angry

-Have you ever overreacted with anger to what someone else said or did, or to a situation?
+Have you ever overreacted with anger to what your partner, family member, friend, colleague or manager said or did?
 Do you find yourself getting angry with yourself over the smallest things?
-Are you prone to road rage?
+Is your current situation causing you to go into a temper tantrum?
 How much is that anger costing you in terms of lost career/business opportunities or soured relationships?

 When is anger appropriate?

 Emotions are our way of knowing that something feels comfortable or uncomfortable for us.
 Therefore, paying attention to our emotions is very important.
-Sometimes we feel appropriate anger when other people do things that are disrespectful towards us.
-For example, when people call us names, put us down, take advantage of our good nature, borrow things without returning them when promised, etc.
+Sometimes we feel appropriate anger when other people do things that are inappropriate towards us.
+For example, when people call us names, put us down, are being rude, take advantage of our good nature, etc.

 If the anger we feel in a situation is in proportion to the situation that we are in, then the anger we feel is appropriate.
 Any time we overreact or experience anger which is out of proportion to the situation we are in, it is a sign that we have unresolved anger from the past (i.e. you are feeling the anger of the moment plus the anger of the past which is coming up for you to address).